brazier-dev/hikari-toolbox/docs/source/api-reference.rst

 API Reference
 =============

-This section contains an index of all the API reference pages for toolbox.
+This section contains an index of all the API reference pages for hikari-toolbox.

 If you think anything is missing, feel free to open an issue or pull request.